freenas/freenas-docs/userguide/storage.rst

 down.
 Choose a disk from the list of :guilabel:`Available disks` and click :guilabel:`+` to add that disk to the volume.
 Select *spare* in the :guilabel:`Volume layout` drop down.
-Click :guilabel:`Extend Volume` to add the hot spare to the selected volume.
+Click :guilabel:`Extend Volume` to add the hot spare.

 .. index:: Periodic Snapshot, Snapshot